DinhN17/weather-dashboard/README.md

 ## Description

-This work day scheduler page was created as a weather dasboard application that allows a user to search 5-day weather forecast for a city and save the city to check weather later.
-It is a webpage run in the browser and feature dynamically updated HTML and CSS.
+This web page was created as a weather dasboard application that allows a user to search 5-day weather forecast for a city and save the city to check weather later.
+It runs in the browser and feature dynamically updated HTML and CSS.

 ## Screenshot